TcHaxx/TwinCAT-BSD-VM-creator/README.md

 PS C:\YOUR_FOLDER\.\Create-TcBsdVM.ps1 MyLovelyTcBSD TCBSD-x64-12-40411.iso
 ~~~

+### Unattended installation

+For an unattended installation, run `Create-TcBsdVM-Unattended.ps1` with the same parameters as `Create-TcBsdVM.ps1`.
+However, you may want to provide a password for user `Administrator`, e.g. `Create-TcBsdVM-Unattended.ps1 -vmName myVM -adminPW YOUR-PASSWORD`

 # Setting up the network interface

 If VMs network defaults to `NAT`, you may not be able to connect to the PLC.
 Therefore you should set the virtual network either to `Host-Only Adapter` if you are working with the PLC only from the host computer; or `Bridged Adpater` to set up a physical connection to the outside network.